awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-logs.md

 ## Step 2: Add the Set logging behavior block<a name="use-set-logging-behavior-block"></a>

-Logs are generated only for contact flows that include a [Set Logging Behavior](set-logging-behavior.md) block with logging set to enabled\.
+Logs are generated only for contact flows that include a [Set logging behavior](set-logging-behavior.md) block with logging set to enabled\.

 You control which flows, or parts of flows, logs are generated for by including multiple **Set logging behavior** blocks and configuring them as needed\.